simon-hirsch/rolch/README.md

 ## Contributing

 We welcome every contribution from the community.
-Feel free to open an issue if you find bugs or want propose changes.
+Feel free to open an issue if you find bugs or want to propose changes.

 We're still in an early phase and welcome feedback, especially on the usability and "look and feel" of the package.
 Secondly, we're working to port distributions from the `R`-GAMLSS package and welcome according PRs.

 To get started, just create a fork and get going.
-We try to modularize the code more over the next versions and increase our testing coverage.
+We will modularize the code over the next versions and increase our testing coverage.
 We use `ruff` and `black` as formatters.

 ## Install from source: